ZakiMohammed/ng-fate/README.md

 - Properly formatted declarations of components within @NgModule decorator (either in single line or new line).
 - Properly formatted routes configurations (path and component properties).
 - Prefix must be provided while providing the input to NgFate (it is case sensitive).

+## 🍷 Future Scope
+For the interstellar travel of NgFate below are some key features considered as a future scope for the tool:

+- Diagrams:
+  - Dependency graph in .html report.
+  - Routing graph in .html report.
+- Pipes and directives considerations.
+- Version Support: Adhering to the latest releases of Angular.
+- AI support for speeding up performance.
+- Fault tolerance and better logging.

 ___